 The Purist trend puts the focus on the quality of the materials used, which underscores the reduced, simple and high-grade style.

-Designers Cem Bora, Claudia Herke and Annetta Palmisano from the design studio bora.herke analyse international trends in fashion and art, interiors and lifestyle.
-In the Paperworld Trend Show and in the Trend Brochure, they illustrate the stylistic currents of the coming season in an approachable and market-related way.
+Designers Cem Bora, Claudia Herke and Annetta Palmisano from the design studio bora.herke.palmisano analyse international trends in fashion and art, interiors and lifestyle.
+In the Trend Show and in the Trend Brochure, they illustrate the stylistic currents of the coming season in an approachable and market-related way.

 Creative Impulse Award

-The Creative Impulse Award is a firmly established feature at Creativeworld and the most important award worldwide in the hobby, crafts and artists' requisites industry.
-In 2018, it has been awarded for the 13th time.
-Messe Frankfurt awards the coveted prize in cooperation with the publisher bit-Verlag.
-All the product entries were presented in a special area in Hall 4.2.
+The Creative Impulse Award is a firmly established feature at Creativeworld and the most important award worldwide in the hobby, crafts and artists’ requisites industry.
+It was awarded for the 13th time in 2018.
+Messe Frankfurt awards the coveted prize in cooperation with publishers bit-Verlag.

 Creative Impulse Award brochure